ionic-team/capacitor-site/pages/docs/v3/ios/custom-code.md

 )
 ```

-This makes `MyPlugin`, and the `echo` method available to the Capacitor web runtime like this:
+> These Objective-C macros register your plugin with Capacitor, making `MyPlugin` and its `echo` method available to JavaScript.

+### JavaScript

+Once `MyPlugin.swift` and `MyPlugin.m` are created, the plugin is callable from JavaScript:

 ```typescript
 import { Plugins } from '@capacitor/core';